PowerPlay-Physical-Therapy/Therapist/README.md

-# PowerPlay Patient Frontend app 👋
+# PowerPlay Therapist Frontend app 👋

 This is an [Expo](https://expo.dev) project.